VCCRI/MetaDenovo/README.md

   c.
 Creation of Workflow Orchestrators using Cromwell

-Please make sure if you have sufficient credits available for utilizing AWS.
+Please make sure you have sufficient credits available for utilizing AWS.

 ## Running MetaDenovo.WDL script